techidaily/site-tech-hub/source/_posts/mastering-the-customization-of-control-center-in-ios-18-for-your-iphone-mobilemastery.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## How to customize your iPhone's new Control Center with iOS 18

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to customize your iPhone's new Control Center with iOS 18

 ## 1\.
 Access Control Center